percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 **Chosen approach:** Make `spec.source` (URI and credentialsSecret) immutable after CR creation -- reject the update via an admission webhook.
 To change source, the user deletes and recreates the CR.
 Image updates, pod knobs, and `spec.paused` remain mutable.
 Namespace filter changes are mutable but warn in status (PCSM does not re-evaluate filters retroactively).
 After `status.state=finalized`, all spec changes are rejected (the CR is effectively read-only).

 **Why:** The checkpoint is tied to the original source's oplog (Constraint 4); a mid-flight source change has no safe semantics.
 Making the field immutable surfaces this at admission time with a clear error rather than later via a `failed` state -- it's the same outcome (user has to recreate) without the half-broken intermediate state.
 Image updates remain safe due to PCSM's built-in recovery (Observation 2).
 Deleting and recreating the CR is acceptable because the CR lifecycle is already the unit of teardown (Deployment, Service, syncTargetUser all GC via ownerReferences), and the replacement CR triggers a fresh initial sync from the new source.
-Finalization is terminal -- re-running PCSM after finalization also requires deleting and recreating the ClusterSync CR.
+Finalization is terminal for the CR -- running PCSM again means creating a new ClusterSync CR (the finalized CR can stay as a record; §4.1 cardinality only counts non-finalized CRs).

 **Alternatives considered:**